prantomollick/coding-interview-preparation/two-number-sum/two-number-sum.md

 4. **No Pair Found**
    - If the iteration completes without finding a pair, return an empty array to signify no solution exists.

+---

+### Two-Sum Problem: Sorting and Two Pointers Approach

+##### Algorithm Intuition

+The Two-Sum problem requires finding two numbers in an array that sum up to a specific target.
+The Sorting and Two Pointers approach is a time-efficient method that leverages sorting to reduce the problem's complexity.

+##### Steps:

+1. **Initial Validation**

+   - Ensure the array is not empty and contains at least two elements, which are necessary to form a pair.

+2. **Sorting**

+   - Sort the array in non-decreasing order.
+This step uses JavaScript's built-in sorting method, which is optimized for performance.

+3. **Iteration with Two Pointers**

+   - Initialize two pointers: one at the start (`left`) and one at the end (`right`) of the sorted array.
+   - While the `left` pointer is less than the `right` pointer:
+     - Calculate the sum of the elements at the two pointers.
+     - If the sum equals the target sum, return the indices of the two elements.
+     - If the sum is less than the target sum, move the `left` pointer forward to increase the sum.
+     - If the sum is greater than the target sum, move the `right` pointer backward to decrease the sum.

+4. **No Pair Found**
+   - If the pointers meet and no pair has been found, return an empty array to indicate that no solution exists.

+### Complexity Analysis

+- **Time Complexity**: $$O(n \log n)$$, primarily due to the sorting step.
+The subsequent iteration with two pointers operates in linear time, $$O(n)$$.
+- **Space Complexity**: $$O(1)$$, as the algorithm only requires space for the pointers and no additional data structures.